ibm-cloud-docs/appid/customizing-tokens.md

 * Access tokens: Enable communication with back-end resources that are protected by authorization filters.
 * Identity tokens: Contain personal information and are used to authenticate a user.
-* Refresh tokens: Contain both an access and an identity token, and can be used to extend the amount of time that a user can go without re-authenticating.
-When a user interacts with your application, a new set of tokens is created and the refresh token is updated.
+* Refresh tokens: Can be used to extend the amount of time that a user can go without re-authenticating.
-* Anonymous tokens: Contain a set of access and identity tokens that are blank as these are issued to users that have not yet been authenticated.
+* Anonymous tokens: Are issued to users that have not yet been authenticated.
 Because these tokens are not associated with a user, they have limited capabilities.

 Want to learn more about tokens?
 Read more in [Understanding tokens](authorization.html#tokens).
 {: tip}